samis-dv/docker/README.md

 </h3>

 <p>&nbsp;</p>
 > **Warning**: container support is *HIGHLY* experimental and we're still gathering feedback from the community.
 We can raise issues or ping us in #docker channel on [Slack](https://slack.directus.io).

 # Overview

 Directus provides several container images that will help we get started.
-Even though we maintain extra `kinds`, our officially supported image is based on `php-apache`.
+Even though we maintain extra `kinds`, our officially supported image is based on `php:apache`.
 All our container images can be found in [docker hub](https://hub.docker.com/r/directus/).

 # Concepts